PROCEDURE: Seeking the Information Commissioner’s approval to decline to act on an access request

 - a copy of the access request at issue;

 - the requester’s name and contact information;

 - the date the institution received the access request;

 - confirmation that the institution gave written notice to the requester at the same time as they communicated with the Information Commissioner to seek approval to decline to act on the access request, as required by subsection 6.1(1.3) of the Act;

 - all submissions and any supporting evidence the institution wishes to rely on to demonstrate that the access request meets the relevant criteria set out in subsection 6.1(1) of the Act.

 - submissions and any supporting evidence that demonstrate the institution’s efforts to fulfill its duty to assist obligations in relation to the access request.

-Institutions have one opportunity to explain why the Commissioner should or should not grant approval to decline to act on the access request.
-The OIC will not accept any further reasons or information on the matter, unless it asks for it.
+Institutions have one opportunity to explain why the Information Commissioner should grant approval to decline to act on the access request.
+The OIC will not accept any further reasons or information on the matter, unless the Information Commissioner deems it necessary.